Artist INC Argenta

 Diane Harper (b.
 1962, Palm Springs, CA) spent her childhood as a military nomad.
 She is the daughter of an Army forensic photographer father and a French mother.
 Her early years in Europe fostered a rich imagination fueled by fairy tales and folklore, Cold War intrigue, World War history, and a bicultural home life.
 Intrigued by novelty and experimentation, she works with a variety of media, primarily with pen and ink expressive sketching, mixed media, acrylic, encaustic, and printmaking.
 She is a workshop instructor in mixed media, art journaling, and pen and ink techniques.
 She lives in Little Rock with her husband Jim and her cat Camille Clawdel.
 Diane’s artworks are in private and corporate collections, and can be seen at Gallery 26 and South Main Creative in Little Rock, or by contacting Robert Bean at RB Fine Art.

-Kandy has been an artist all her life.
-She calls herself a “redneck Martha Stewart.”
-She explores the world around her and recycles it into something new and unexpected with found objects.
-Her creations move, converse with, surprise and amuse the viewer.
-Her mixed media mosaics and hypertufa work are found in Little Rock’s River Market, Clinton Foundation, Little Rock Zoo, and private collections throughout Arkansas.
-She is a frequent guest on KATV’s Saturday Daybreak, and has appeared with Janet Carson, and Chris Olsen.
-She has been featured in the Arkansas Democrat Gazette, North Little Rock Times, Arkansas Times, and 501 Life.
-She teaches at the Arkansas Arts Center and Eureka Springs School of Arts.
-An avid storyteller, she speaks to groups all over Arkansas about the “Art of Recycling,” and she has been featured on NPR’s “Tales From the South.”
+Kandy Jones recycles found objects into something new, unexpected.
+Her mixed media mosaics and hypertufa work are found in Little Rock’s River Market, Clinton Foundation, and Little Rock Zoo.
+She has appeared on KATV’s Saturday Daybreak, Janet Carson, and Chris Olsen, and been featured in the Arkansas Democrat Gazette, North Little Rock Times, Arkansas Times, and 501 Life.
+She has been teaching her art for many years.
+An avid storyteller, she speaks to groups all over Arkansas and has been featured on NPR’s “Tales From the South.”
 She has won the People’s Choice Award at the 2013 & 2014 Arkansas Sculpture Invitational.
 In 2014, she made honorable mention in the Arkansas Arts Center Delta Exhibition.
 In 2015, she won “Best of Show” at the Argenta Arts Festival.”
 After completing the Artist Inc program in 2013, she became the administrator of the program for 2014.